Yisrael Beiteinu: History

-Following the 2020 Israeli legislative election, Yisrael Beiteinu won 7 seats, losing 1.
-The party endorsed Benny Gantz for Prime Minister, before entering the opposition.
+Following the 2020 Israeli legislative election, Yisrael Beiteinu won seven seats, losing one.
+The party endorsed Benny Gantz for prime minister, before entering the opposition.

-In his campaign for the 2021 Israeli legislative election, he said he would be opposed to any coalition which included the ultra-Orthodox, as well as any led by Benjamin Netanyahu, and would even be willing to go along with left-wing Meretz.
-The party got 7 seats again, and joined the coalition with Lieberman as Finance Minister.
+In his campaign for the 2021 Israeli legislative election, Lieberman said he would be opposed to any coalition which included the Haredim, as well as any led by Benjamin Netanyahu, and would even be willing to go along with left-wing Meretz.
+The party received seven seats again, and joined the coalition with Lieberman as finance minister.

 Organization

 The supreme body in the party is the party conference, which convenes every four years.
 The party members elect party office-holders including the members of the party arbitration panel, the permanent commission, the municipal commission, and the comptroller.

 Yisrael Beiteinu runs for local elections under the name of the city that they run in, such as Petah Tikva Beiteinu ("Petah Tikva Our Home").

 In September 2019, Eli Avidar announced that the party intends to set up an LGBT caucus after the September 2019 Israeli legislative election.